ThePrimeagen/vim-fundamentals/README.md

 ## License

-The **code** is this repo is licensed under the Apache 2.0 license.
+The **code** in this repo is licensed under the Apache 2.0 license.

-The **content** is this repo is licensed under the CC-BY-NC-4.0 license.
+The **content** in this repo is licensed under the CC-BY-NC-4.0 license.